 In Range, you have the option to join or follow teams, depending on your involvement.

 When to join a team?
 Joining a team helps you stay connected with the people and projects you’re closest to.
 You should join a team if you directly contribute to the workstream or project on a regular basis.
 It’s OK to join multiple teams if you work directly on multiple streams of work represented in Range.
-When you join a team, your Check-in updates and Objectives will be included on the Team Overview page for folks across your organization to see.
+When you join a team, your Check-in updates and Goals will be included on the Team Overview page for folks across your organization to see.
 Plus, your Check-ins will be shared with the team’s Slack channel (if the team is subscribed).

 Tip: Team Overview pages are public